radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

 description: Knowledge homepage
 ---

-# Welcome to the RadiantOne Identity Data Platform!
+# Welcome to the RadiantOne Identity Data Management!

 Harness your identity data with intelligent integration to drive better business outcomes, improve security and compliance posture, increase speed-to-market, and more.
-Browse below to learn more about the products that comprise the platform and link to the user guides to help get you started.
+Browse below to learn more about the capabilities and components that comprise Identity Data Management and link to the user guides to help get you started.

 ## RadiantOne SaaS